Aspects of Clinical Psychology

 Shows a poor coverage of the topic area.
 Has poor clarity of argument and expression.
 Demonstrates a weak insight into theoretical issues.
 Shows limited background reading and study.
 A poorly focused answer that is unstructured and not written in the required academic/APA manner/style.
 Many grammatical and punctuation errors.
 Fails to show any original thought, interpretation and deliberation.
 Fails to evaluate the evidence base presented, it is just a shallow over-view without any depth of understanding or meaning.
 Has a weak evidence base (Grade level: C+ to C-).

-Demonstrate an understanding of the current edition of the Diagnostic and Statistical Manual of Mental Disorders.
+Demonstrate an understanding of the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V)

-Define, classify and identify the major psychopathological disorders.
+Define and identify the major psychopathological disorders as classified by the DSM-V

-Demonstrate knowledge and understanding of psychopathological disorders and their treatments.
+Demonstrate knowledge and understanding of the major psychopathological disorders and their treatments.

-Demonstrate written and spoken communication skills appropriate for the discussion of psychopathology.
+Demonstrate written communication skills appropriate for the discussion of psychopathology.

 Teaching and Learning Strategy